-There have been many debates about bounce rate in Google Analytics that whether bounce rate is a ranking factor of SEO.
-I can barely believe that Google uses Google Analytics’ data as a ranking factor, because if Google Analytics is not executed perfectly, then the data is not reliable.
+There have been many debates about the bounce rate in Google Analytics that whether the bounce rate is a ranking factor of SEO.
+I can barely believe that Google uses Google Analytics’ data as a ranking factor because if Google Analytics is not executed perfectly, then the data is not reliable.
 Furthermore, you can very easily manipulate and shape the bounce rate.

-If you see it from a holistic SEO view, you have to optimize each aspect of your website.
-So, looking at your bounce rate will help you optimize your site even further, which will contribute to SEO.
+If you see it from a holistic SEO view, you have to optimize your website’s aspect.
+So, looking at your bounce rate will help you optimize your site even further, contributing to SEO.

 How do you interpret bounce rates?

-The extent of your bounce rate and if that is a positive or a negative thing, depends on the objective of the webpage.
-If the aim of the webpage is solely to inform, then an increased bounce rate is not a negative thing for you.
-Of course, you would want your visitors to subscribe to your newsletter, read more articles on your site and so on.
+The extent of your bounce rate and whether that is a positive or a negative thing depends on the web page’s objective.
+If the web page aims solely to inform, then an increased bounce rate is not a negative thing for you.
+Of course, you would want your visitors to subscribe to your newsletter, read more articles on your site, and so on.
 However, when they have only entered a page to find a meaning or read a post, then it is not unusual that they close the tab after they are done.
-Understand that even in this case, there is no signal sent to Google Analytics server, so it most definitely is a bounce.
+Understand that even in this case, there is no signal sent to the Google Analytics server, so it most definitely is a bounce.

-A smart thing you can do is, when you have a blog, create a section that merely contains ‘New visitors’ only.
-If the bounce rate among new visitors is high, analyze about how you will increase their engagement with your website because you would want new users to engage with your website.
+When you have a blog, a smart thing you can do is create a section that merely contains ‘New visitors’ only.
+If the bounce rate among new visitors is high, analyze how you will increase their engagement with your website because you want new users to engage with your website.

-If the idea of a webpage is to engage with your site actively, then an increased bounce rate is a negative thing.
+If a web page’s idea is to engage with your site actively, then an increased bounce rate is a negative thing.
 Let’s assume that you have a webpage that has one objective: getting visitors to read more articles.
-If such webpage has a large bounce rate, you may want to optimize the webpage itself.
+If such a webpage has a large bounce rate, you may want to optimize the webpage itself.
 If you add a clear call-to-action, a ‘read more’ button, for example, you could reduce that bounce rate.

 However, there can be different causes for a significant bounce rate.
 If you have attracted visitors in under misleading pretenses, you should not be amazed when these users do not engage with your webpage.
 They reasonably expected something different when they landed on your subscription page.
 On the contrary, if you have been very transparent from the beginning about what users must expect on the webpage, a low bounce rate could mean something about the quality of the audiences– they could be very motivated to read more articles – and not significantly about the quality of the webpage.